Scarabaeus1031/NEXAH/BUILDER_LAB/README.md

 The goal is to explore **how complex systems evolve and how agents can navigate them**.

+The lab also includes experimental simulations of **global infrastructure networks, cascading failures, and coupled planetary systems**.

 ---

 # Core System Concept